RobTillaart/float16/README.md

 #### Should

-- unit tests of the above.
-  - toFloat() == same as toDouble()
-  - toString()
-  - sizeof(element) == 2
 - how to handle 0 == -0  (0x0000 == 0x8000)

 #### Could

-- copy constructor?
+- unit tests.
 - error handling.
   - divide by zero errors.
 - look for optimizations.
 - rewrite **f16tof32()** with bit magic.
+- add examples
-- add storage example - with SD card, FRAM or EEPROM
+  - persistent storage e.g. SD card, FRAM or EEPROM.
-- add communication example - serial or Ethernet?
+  - communication e.g. Serial or Ethernet (XML, JSON)?
+  - sorting an array of float16?

 #### Wont